 - Treatment of alcohol dependence in patients who can abstain from alcohol in an outpatient setting prior to the beginning of treatment

-- Prevention of opioid relapse following opioid detoxification in dependent patients, including those being treated for alcohol dependence as well
+- Prevention of opioid relapse following opioid detoxification for dependent patients, including those being treated for alcohol dependence as well

 The patient must be opioid-free at the time of initial Vivitrol administration.